tari-project/tari-dot-com/_lessons/setting-up-development-environment.md

 * Setting up a GitHub account
 * Installing VS Code as your integrated development environment (IDE)
 * Installing development prerequisites (Git, Rust and nvm)
+* Setting up your credentials to easily work in GitHub using SSH
 * Forking a repository you are interested in contributing to
 * Cloning the repository on your local machine